 Your doctor may ask you to return regularly to have your feet examined and your corns and calluses shaved, if necessary.

 You also can minimize corns and calluses by regularly rubbing them with a pumice stone, which is available in most drug stores.

 In rare cases, foot surgery may be necessary to treat corns and calluses that keep returning and are not relieved by padding, shoe inserts and periodic shaving.
 Never try to shave or cut a corn or callus on your own.
 Instead, use a pumice stone to trim it down safely.
-Also, you can use nonprescription medications to dissolve corns and calluses.
-However, people with diabetes or poor circulation should avoid these products.

 Make an appointment to see your family doctor, orthopedic surgeon or podiatrist if you have painful corns or calluses.

 If you have diabetes or poor circulation, examine your feet every day.
 For the best view, use a mirror to inspect the soles of your feet and the skin folds between your toes.
 If you see an area of redness, swelling, bleeding, blisters or any other problem, call your doctor promptly.

 Although corns and calluses tend to return even if they are removed, this may be less likely if you use foot padding and shoe inserts.